SEARCH

 Day 1: 8:30 a.m. – 5:00 p.m.

-• Report Writing Roots and Mandates: FDA requirements regarding monitoring, record and report keeping; ICH guidelines for monitoring visit reports and non-compliance
+• Report Writing Roots and Mandates: FDA requirements regarding monitoring, record and report keeping; ICH GCP E6 guidelines for monitoring visit reports and non-compliance

 • 10 Rules of Effective Report Writing: Application of good report writing practices; steps in report writing: before, during, after